Oscerz/fp-pack/README.md

 # fp-kit

-**A practical, pipe-first functional toolkit for modern TypeScript.**
+**A practical functional toolkit for JavaScript and TypeScript.**

+Written in TypeScript with full type safety, fp-kit works seamlessly in both JavaScript and TypeScript projects.

-fp-kit is a focused collection of functional programming utilities designed for real-world TypeScript applications.
+fp-kit is a focused collection of functional programming utilities designed for real-world applications.
 It emphasizes **function composition, immutability, and declarative code** through `pipe` and `pipeAsync`, while remaining approachable for everyday developers.

-There's no framework, no monads, and no heavy abstractions—just well-chosen helpers that make functional style easier to adopt and maintain in production code.
+There's no framework and no heavy abstractions—just well-chosen helpers that make functional style easier to adopt and maintain in production code.

 ---